ALM-Rangers/Guidance/src/DevOps/phase-rollout-with-rings.md

 ## What's the value?

 The return on investment and ongoing value we get from the ring deployment model is astounding, especially considering our challenging environment.
-Our engineers are all part-time volunteers, geographically distributed around the globe, with limited bandwidth, and constantly challenged with the variety of time zones we're dealing with.
+Our engineers are all part-time volunteers, geographically distributed around the globe, with limited bandwidth, and constantly challenged with a variety of time zones injecting latency into our process.

 Here's a summary of how our engineering process has evolved since we have introduced ring deployment models.

 ![High-level deashboard on VSTS](./_img/phase-rollout-with-rings/phase-rollout-with-rings-value.png)

 We achieved consistent and reliable automation, we reduced all response times, we removed all error prone manual intervention, and our users are happy.
-Here's a recent example response from the marketplace that sums it all up" "*Development team is quick to respond to bug fixes! *".
+Here's a recent example response from the marketplace that sums it all up" "*Development team is quick to respond to bug fixes!*".

 ## Is there a dependency on feature flags?